Actors Headshots advice from Carl Proctor CDG.

 More about crops

 The crop of a photo can make a huge difference to how good it looks and how much impact it has.
 I suggest asking your photographer (before you book them) if they will include at least two crops of your final selection and also if you can request different crops (free of charge) if you want one wider / tighter than what they have chosen to do.
 I think many actors’ headshots are cropped too wide, showing too much superfluous information.
 We don’t need to see a lot of background.
 We don’t look at hard copies of photos very much these days.
-We just see the small
+These days, we usually just see the small Spotlight images, so the more face we see, the more impact the photo will have.
+Aside from mid or full-length shots, I find that a lot of agents and actors choose to use the tighter crops of a headshot.
+No harm of course in including a wider shot showing the full glory of your hair if it is a feature or very long.
+The best crop for a head shot might sometimes be 10 x 8, but some photos will look better with a different crop.
+A 10 x 8 full length body shot will have a lot of unnecessary background at either side of you, so a longer / narrower crop might look better.

 Two or three screen grabs from film or TV or theatre production shots, if they are good, clear and interesting, can add to the mix and range nicely.
-You wouldn’t want to turn up to a photo session with a period costume, a military, police or nurses uniform etc. but if you have any good stills of
+You wouldn’t want to turn up to a photo session with a period costume, a military, police or nurses’ uniform etc. but if you have any good stills of you playing particular professionals, they can very usefully add to the range and are evidence of types that you have been cast as.

 Prints

 You don’t need them to be included in the package.
-One 10 x 8 print of a photo is of little use as repros are not taken from hard copies anymore and you wouldn’t want to send off the only one you have to anyone.
-Get prints as and when you need them.
+One 10 x 8 print of a photo is of little use as reproes are not taken from hard copies anymore and you wouldn’t want to send off the only one you have to anyone.
+Get prints if and when you need them.
 A lot of photographers don’t include prints but instead will refer you to a printer if you need any.
-Be sure that you are not obliged to use the printers that a photographer recommends as you then have no control over how much you pay for prints.
+Be sure that you are not obliged to use the printers that a photographer recommends as you then have no control over how much you pay for them.
 We rarely use prints as part of the casting process these days, so their main use is when you have a job – for the production office wall or theatre foyer.

 Spotlight

 Nowhere else in the world, is there a more comprehensive or advanced database of actors, than Spotlight.
-In most European countries, the biggest concern for actors is that it is difficult to get themselves known to casting directors and production companies etc. All they are able to do is write to us or hope that we see them in something.
+In most European countries, the biggest concern for actors is that it is difficult to get themselves known to casting directors and production companies etc. All they can do is write to us or hope that we see them in something.
 Spotlight can be accessed from anywhere in the world and you can send a link to your profile to anyone in the world without them needing to be a subscriber.
-So, it’s well worth keeping it up to date and complete and ensuring that your photos are the best they can be at all times.
+So, it’s well worth keeping it up to date and as complete, rich and varied as possible and ensure that your photos are the best they can be at all times.
 There is no better website than your Spotlight page.
-The book has gone, there are now no deadlines and you can upload new photos at any time, so there is no longer an appropriate time of year to get new photos taken. www.spotlight.com

 Disputes